antgarmed/VoiceAssistant/README.md

 Without it, torch.compile can be a little conservative (less aggressive optimizations).

 With it, performance can improve another 5–15%, sometimes even more.

+Look into raising the temp of the TTS, could speed up generation